 Bob McNally

-Yeah, you know, I grew up in Connecticut, I still just loved languages.
+I grew up in Connecticut, and I just loved languages.
 I loved history, especially military history.
-I've always wanted to learn French and German.
-And I loved international affairs.
-So for me, there was only one place to be and that was Washington, DC.
-I had a general sense.
-I wanted to make my career in the area of politics and maybe business but certainly politics, international affairs.
+I'd always wanted to learn French and German, and I loved international affairs.
+So for me there was only one place to be, and that was Washington, DC.
+I had a general sense that I wanted to make my career in politics, and maybe business, but certainly politics and international affairs.
 As you know, I wanted to be a military history professor.
 But I didn't get rich in the Peace Corps.
-And so while looking for work to prevent starvation in grad school, and we both went to Johns Hopkins syce I was tapped on the shoulder by a lady who asked if I wanted to count gasoline barrels, and I said I'll count anything you want as long as it pays money on the way to becoming a military professor and As you know, as I graduated their Johns Hopkins sys, I looked at the pay scales of entry level history teachers, the pay scales of oil market analysts, and my pregnant wife, and I decided to go into energy.
-So my journey from Connecticut into energy was one of drift, not mastery, I have to say, but I'm so glad.
-I'm so glad about it.
-Because if you think about it, you know, me, I've never been exactly a math King. abstract concepts of bond derivatives and things don't necessarily come the easiest to me.
-But boy, I can understand a barrel of oil.
-And I could understand from my military history, how important energy is to economies, to nations, to geopolitics, and so forth.
-And so I took to oil because of its inherent political and geopolitical character in a way almost no other commodity has, that's what sort of opened the door to the wonder of not only the oil, but the gas, and then renewables, all energy markets.
-It's that confluence of markets, and policy, and geopolitics, which drew me to it.
-So I'm glad I drifted that way.
+So while looking for work to prevent starvation in grad school — we both went to Johns Hopkins SAIS — I was tapped on the shoulder by a lady who asked if I wanted to count gasoline barrels.
+And I said, I'll count anything you want as long as it pays money, on the way to becoming a military professor.

 Alan Fleischmann